TiffanyObi/ios-control-flow-lab/README.md

  default:
  print("I'm not quite sure what you are looking at")
 }

+            ///// Answer: myCoolApp hasn't released yet
+                          Thanks for looking at myCoolApp
 ```

-- appInfo.0 hasn't released yet
-- myCoolApp hasn't released yet
-- Thanks for looking at myCoolApp!
-- I'm not quite sure what you are looking at
-- It will give a compile-time error

 ***
 ## Question 3